rcsoccersim/manual/source/soccerserver.rst

 The Automated Referee sends messages to the players, so that players know the actual play mode of the game.
-The rules and the behavior for the automated referee are described in Sec.
-2.2.1.
+The rules and the behavior for the automated referee are described in Sec. :ref:`sec-overview-referee`.
 Players receive the referee messages as hear messages.
 A player can hear referee messages in every situation independent of the number of messages the player heard from other players.

+.. _sec-playmodes:

 --------------------------------------------------
 Play Modes and referee messages